ashmpatel/multipartuploading/README.md

 <h3>Things that can be improved</h3>
  <li>Use Streams to process the data that comes in the file upload</li>
  <li>Spark has streaming methods that can be used to stream process the file data</li>
- <li>We can upload the whole file onto disk storage and then use the memory mapped code incouded
+ <li>We can upload the whole file onto disk storage and then use the memory mapped code included
-to process this file and lookup in the products data as we read line by line.
+to process this trade file and lookup in the products data as we read line by line.
 Look at the class ProcessTradeData included that shows how this can be done.</li>
 <li>
 The trade data can be split into chunks dn each can be uploaded and processed